 And the only thing harder than finding couple friends post college?
 Finding couple married friends with young babies who:

 A. Aren’t on the fast track to divorce.
 So that by the time you finally go through all the awkward lunches, meet-and-greets, and you seal the friendship deal, one of them isn’t off with their secretary… (wish this was hypothetical…)

 B. All four adults like each other, but the baby keeps slapping yours in the face and throwing temper tantrums like an Orange-County-Teenager who gets a KIA for her first car instead of BMW.

 This friend-shoot ain’t easy…

-That’s why for my next post I’ll write about three things I’m working on to make and keep friends post-college.
+That’s why for the second post of this series I’ve written about three keys to making and keeping friends post-college.
 Stay glued to the screen.